-The best back exercises, such as pull ups, are tough movements that take quite long to master.
-Here is a home back exercise that will work most of your back muscles and improve definition without access to the best pull up bar.
+The best back exercises, such as pull-ups, are tough movements that take quite a long to master.
+If you can't be bothered to learn how to do pull-ups, here is a home workout instead that will work most of your back muscles and improve definition without access to the best pull up bar.
 Be warned: it won't be too easy, but at least you won't be hanging from a bar.

 The Chinese back plank – as the name suggests – is a plank variation and therefore strengthens the core muscles but due to the unique position, it also works your upper back and especially the back of the shoulders.
 Chinese back planks are one of the best core exercises for sure.

 Better still, you won't require the best home gym equipment either to do Chinese back planks: all you need is three elevated points, not too far from the ground, arranged in a T-shape.
 Make sure you warm your back up before you start exercising, maybe by doing with some seated rows or bent over rows using the best resistance bands.

 Also, if you want to keep track of your workouts, we recommend using the best heart rate monitors as even the best running watches tend to struggle with tracking heart rate during full-body HIIT workouts.

 How to do Chinese back planks

 IMPORTANT: this is not a beginner move and requires some base strength to perform correctly, just like pull-ups.
 Be careful and if you happen to have a weaker core, you might want to start off by doing easier core exercises first and gradually introduce this plank variation into your core workout routine.

 As you can clearly see from the video above, you will need to flex all your back, core and leg muscles to hold the Chinese back plank position, even just for a short period of time.
 To be on the safe side, try practising Chinese back planks on a slightly elevated surface as opposed to going all out and climbing on top of the best multi gym.